redhat-et/edge-ocp-observability/edge/sample-app/kepler/README.md

 The OpenTelemetry Collector can run as a sidecar container to the kepler exporter DaemonSet.
 Metrics will be sent from kepler to an OpenTelemetry Collector pod running in OpenShift.
-From there, a `prometheusremotewrite` opentelemetry collector exporter will send metrics to a thanos-receive container, and a Prometheus datasource in Grafana will be used to visualize the data.
+From there, a `prometheusremotewrite` opentelemetry collector exporter will send metrics to a Prometheus pod, and a Prometheus datasource in Grafana will be used to visualize the data.

 #### Add collector sidecar to kepler exporter daemonset